I reviewed a blog I had written at the beginning of the year—four months ago.Watch movie online The Transporter Refueled (2015)

 Here is an update on my ten predictions for Kona, Hawaii 2016.

 - Homelessness an issue with no progress: No progress

-- Marijuana use with increase significantly: No licenses for dispensaries have been issued, so no change in availability.
+- Marijuana use will increase significantly: No licenses for dispensaries have been issued, so there has been no change in availability.
 Sales will start in mid-to-late July.

 - Mayor Kenoi will face criminal charges and no government ethics movement: Yes, filed in March; no change in ethics laws.

 - New Ironman owner will test Kona’s commitment: Wrong, so far.
 The Ironman Foundation graciously gave $25,000 to the Queen’s Lei hiking/walking trail.
 Way to go, Ironman!

 - Queen K widening will continue: Yes!
 No major stoppages so far!

 - County, State, and Federal agencies will offer poor solutions and responses to outbreaks and pests.
 I certainly got this wrong about the State’s response to the Dengue fever outbreak.
 While slow to get going, I was impressed by the door-to-door response.
 A response team visited my office (in an area with no mosquitoes) and my home (where there are mosquitoes).
 Well done!